 Okay, it’s important to remember that they’re giving gifts like books and African masks (that Penny made) as gifts, and typical Kwanzaa gifts aren’t like the usual Christmas stuff.
 They’re traditional Kwanzaa celebration items and things that were hand made, but they’re still things.
 They’re still gifts.
 They’re still possessions.
 This is pretty hypocritical is all.

 The family leaves with all of the Prouds gaining a new view on the holidays and their lives as a whole, which, like I said, won’t have a bearing on anything after this episode.
 Felix, father of Penny’s frenemy, LaCieniga, and Oscar’s best friend arrives and says he had to cut his holiday in Acapulco short because his construction foreman quit on him.
 Oscar suggests Joseph for the job and Felix agrees to give him a shot.

 Oscar and the rest of the Prouds arrive at the homeless shelter again to tell Joseph the good news.
 We learn Bobby frequents the homeless shelter, taking advantage of the free food. *sigh*

 As I mentioned before, the big twist is that the family they’ve been celebrating Kwanzaa with doesn’t exist….mostly.
-There is no record of that family ever being at the shelter and no one but the Prouds have ever seen them, but there is a white family with an out of work construction worker named Joseph, a mother named Margaret and a young daughter named Stephanie who made the sign the Prouds saw at the start of this whole thing.
+There is no record of that family ever being at the shelter, and no one but the Prouds have ever seen them.
+However, there is a white family with an out of work construction worker named Joseph, a mother named Margaret and a young daughter named Stephanie who made the sign the Prouds saw at the start of this whole thing.

 Hearing that Oscar has a construction job available, Joseph asks about it and Oscar gives him the information and recommendation before leaving.
 They wonder why someone would impersonate a homeless family, but they’re thankful for the values they helped instill in them, including appreciating their heritage and family and sharing it with others.